 for your work will be rewarded,” says the Lord.

-“They will come again from the land of the enemy.
+“They will come back from the land of the enemy.

 17 There is hope for your future,” says the Lord.